dynamsoft-docs/barcode-reader-docs/parameters/reference/expected-barcodes-count.md

 `ExpectedBarcodesCount` is supported to be set through `RuntimeSetting` or JSON template.

 ### As `PublicRuntimeSettings` Member
-`ExpectedBarcodesCount` can be set dynamicaly during runtime as a member of `PublicRuntimeSettings` struct.
+`ExpectedBarcodesCount` can be set dynamically during runtime as a member of `PublicRuntimeSettings` struct.

 **Code Snippet in C++**